 LCX is a five-layer technical lining construction that keeps your feet dry, warm and comfortable, whatever the conditions.
 A technology developed by Le Chameau, LCX allows excellent vapour permeability and prevents water from entering the product.

-Our leather boots are created from an enviornmentally friendly Terracare® full grain leather that is designed to protect the envionment as well as your feet.
+Our leather boots are created from an environmentally friendly Terracare® full-grain leather that is designed to protect the environment as well as your feet.
 Leather is a natural product and is therefore only logical to produce it as environmentally friendly as possible, ensuring the responsible use of resources like water, chemicals and energy.
 Terracare® leather is produced according to stringent environmental and social standards, using low polluting, non-critical substances.

 Our Chameau-Lite and Jameson boots are paired with Michelin soles, taking their expertise in rubber compounds, grip and durability off-road, to create the next breed of technical soles for outdoor sports footwear.

 For more detail on these materials, you can visit our Heritage & Innovation page.

 At Le Chameau, we have a secret recipe to make each pair of rubber boots unique.
 This has been developed over more than 90 years of experience and expertise, and it is what characterises our supple rubber so significantly.